openpowerquality/docusaurus/docs/box-software-design.md

 sidebar_label: Software Design
 ---

-## The OPQ Box software stack

 OPQ Box uses a mix of software written in python and C/C++.
+This page documents the software structure, installation, and deployment.

+## Structure

 There are three main portions to the OPQBox software:

 * DSP Firmware
 * Kernel Driver